Skip to content

 + HOW?

+3. VLF Electromagnetic Antenna (DIY).
 A portable electromagnetic antenna was designed and built during the project, capable of capturing Very Low Frequency (VLF) emissions.
 This custom-made device accompanied the researcher across various environments, translating electromagnetic signals into sound.
-The exhibition version features a one-meter diameter acrylic ring wound with 500 g of copper wire, connected to a recorder that renders these invisible signals audible.
 The antenna operates as a humble analogue to the complex devices used in astrophysics and neuroscience—reframing technical environments through a critical, accessible lens.
-Beyond being a technical object, this DIY device also functions as a philosophical and aesthetic tool, inviting others to explore invisible ecologies through expanded listening practices.
+Beyond being a technical object, this DIY device, in the installation, serves to bring the technical dimension of the installation itself, as well as the viewers’ portable devices, into the exhibition experience.
+In this sense, it functions as an element of real time and recursion.

 Materials Needed: